Perspectives

 Always maintain the core identity: A brand’s identity is its foundation.
 Before expanding, brand managers should clearly define the core elements that make their brand distinctive.
 This ensures that any new product or service aligns with what consumers already know and love about the brand.

 Understand the opportunity and brand’s ability to win: Assessing market potential and ensuring the brand has the capability to win in the new category is crucial.
-Strong stretch research such as the types run at Hall & Partners; Opportunity sizing, Brand and Market Mapping, White Space Exploration and Proposition Development, are all necessary steps to evaluate the new venture and ensure a successful launch.
+Strong brand stretch research such as the types run at Hall & Partners; Opportunity sizing, Brand and Market Mapping, White Space Exploration and Proposition Development, are all necessary steps to evaluate the new venture and ensure a successful launch.

 Don’t dilute your brand: Stretching too far, too quickly, or into irrelevant categories can confuse consumers and dilute the core brand.
 Brands should avoid overextending into areas that do not reinforce their core strengths or distinctive memory structures.